What Are the Next Steps After Incorporation

 Deciding whether to incorporate your business can be challenging for many small business owners.
 There is a lot of conflicting information and it can be hard to determine, in the absence of experience, what facts are relevant to your situation.
 The internet can only answer so many questions.
 It can be helpful to speak to an expert on starting your business, but ultimately the decision is yours.

-Once you have decided to establish a new corporation, there are certain best practices that you should implement to ensure that your corporation runs smoothly right from the beginning.
-By being proactive, you can turn your mind to your actual business and avoid unpleasant surprises (such as incomprehensible letters from the government and inconvenient deadlines)
+Once you have decided to establish a new Canadian corporation, there are certain best practices that you should implement to ensure that your corporation runs smoothly right from the beginning.
+If you are transitioning from a sole proprietorship to a corporation (unincorporated to incorporated entity), there are some additional steps that you need to take.
+By being proactive, you can turn your mind to your actual business and avoid unpleasant surprises (such as incomprehensible letters from the government and inconvenient deadlines).
+This article looks at the next steps after you have incorporated your business.

 Keep Good Corporation Records/Minutes